 The investigators noted that drug products that were intended or expected to be sterile were prepared, packed, or held under insanitary conditions whereby they may have been contaminated with filth or rendered injurious to health, causing them to be adulterated within the meaning of section 501(a)(2)(A) of the FDCA.
-Furthermore, FDA investigators observed significant CGMP violations at your facility, causing your drug products to be adulterated within the meaning of section 501(a)(2)(B) of the FDCA.
+Furthermore, the FDA investigators observed significant CGMP violations at your facility, causing your drug products to be adulterated within the meaning of section 501(a)(2)(B) of the FDCA.

-In addition, the FDA investigators also observed that your facility failed to meet the conditions of section 503B.
+In addition, the FDA investigators observed that your facility failed to meet the conditions of section 503B.
 For example, during the inspection, FDA investigators noted:

-- 1. None of your facility's drug products include the following on the labeling: "This is a compounded drug."
-(Section 503B(a)(10) of the FDCA [21 U.S.C. §353b(a)(10)]). - 2.
-Your facility failed to submit a report to FDA upon initial registration as an outsourcing facility in December 2013, and again in June 2014, identifying the drug products that you compounded during the previous 6-month period.
-(Section 503B(b)(2) of the FDCA [21 U.S.C. §353b(b)(2)]).
+- None of your facility's drug products include the following on the label: "This is a compounded drug."
+In addition, some of your drug products do not include on the label your phone number or the date of compounding (Section 503B(a)(10) of the FDCA [21 U.S.C. § 353(b)(10)]). - Your facility failed to submit a report to FDA upon initial registration as an outsourcing facility in December 2013 identifying the drug products that you compounded during the previous 6month period.
+In addition, the drug product reports that you submitted in June 2014, and in December 2014, were incomplete, in that they did not include the route of administration and dosage form of each of your compounded drug products (Section 503B(b)(2) of the FDCA [21 U.S.C. § 353b(b)(2)]).

-Because your compounded drug products have not met all of the conditions in section 503B, they are not eligible for the exemptions under section 503B from the FDA approval requirements in section 505, the requirement under section 502(f)(1) that labeling bear adequate directions for use, and the Drug Supply Chain Security Act requirements in section 582 of the FDCA.
-[2]
+Because your compounded drug products have not met all of the conditions in section 503B, they are not eligible for the exemptions under section 503B from the FDA approval requirements in section 505, the requirement under section 502(f)(1) that labeling bear adequate directions for use, and the Drug Supply Chain Security Act requirements described in section 582 of the FDCA.[2]